XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 experimenting with blockchain-technology for the automation of logistics.
 This way, the port aims to speed up the many interactions between clients and stakeholders.
 They also aim to reduce the cost.
 Not just the cost of the enormous papertrail, but also price-fluctuations not being communicated clearly, a dollar to euro conversion not having been fixed, or a bill-of-laden mismatch.

 Transporting even a single container will include a minimum of 30 different parties.
 Going from the truck-drivers that delivered the goods that went into the container, to the people loading the container, the people taking the goods out of the container, as well as the harbormaster.
 Communication between all these parties occurs over a wide variety of platforms and media.
 Email, fax, phone being the most common ones.
-It’s no surprise that information gets lost or distorted along the way.
+It's no surprise that information gets lost or distorted along the way.

 Security is the largest issue.
 In order to ensure containers can only be moved and opened by the correct people, they are often locked with a code.
 The code has to pass through all the communication-channels mentioned above.
 Most of them are insecure.
 Containers often go missing, their content stolen.
-And because the container isn’t continuously tracked, nobody can be blamed for its disappearance.
+And because the container isn't continuously tracked, nobody can be blamed for its disappearance.

 This is where blockchains provide the perfect fit.
 A single source of truth (the bill of laden) can be passed and signed (as a token) between all parties.
 This offers stakeholders a way of tracking the container in real time.